ti-cortex-m4/demo-java-completablefuture/doc/article.md

-### Methods for bulk operations
+### Methods for bulk future operations

 The `CompletableFuture` class has two static methods for waiting for _all_ or _any_ of many `CompletableFuture`s to complete, not just two of them.

-Summary of the methods for bulk futures operations
+Summary of methods for bulk futures operations

 <table>